 Keep on Networking

 It is easy to think that a solid business idea and a lot of hard work alone will lead to the success you crave.
-Sure, these are certainly essential elements to any start up but you don’t want to overlook the fact that there’s lots of networking that you will need to do as well.
+Sure, these are certainly essential elements to any startup but you don’t want to overlook the fact that there are lots of networking that you will need to do as well.

 This can prove to be a particularly big problem for anyone who moves from a desk job or a technical role to running their own business.
 The time is sure to come when you realise that your entrepreneurial plans are only going to come to fruition if you start approaching the networking aspect with a great deal of enthusiasm.
 Getting started on this new task can take a lot of effort if it is something completely new to you.

 Devoting time to networking will probably mean working far longer hours and might even lead to a blurring of the lines between your professional and private lives.
 However, this is one of the sacrifices business owners need to make.
 After a while, you might even find that you start to enjoy going to trade events, conferences and other networking opportunities.Recommend0 recommendationsPublished in